A-New-BellHope/bellhopcuda/README.md

 progress on the [Bellhop3D
 branch](https://github.com/A-New-BellHope/bellhopcuda/tree/Bellhop3D); keep in
 mind that this is a development branch and likely will not build or work correctly.
-When it is done and reasonably stable, it will be merged into the main project and included in binary releases.
+If/when it is done and reasonably stable, it will be merged into the main project and included in binary releases.

 ### How do I download the project?